X

 Try a traditional Welsh meal

-Try some homemade, traditional food, in Thomas Restaurant.
-The whole ethos is around using local and fresh produce to give you a true Taste of Wales.
+Try some homemade, traditional food at Thomas Restaurant.
+The whole ethos is about using local, fresh produce to give you a true Taste of Wales.
+You can expect a whole variety of dishes, including vegan and gluten-free options.

-You can expect a whole variety of dishes, including vegan and gluten-free.
-Favourite local dishes include a Welsh Cawl a lamb stew, with Caerfai cheddar and homemade crusty Bread and Welsh Rarebit served with a rhubarb compote.
-It is also an opportunity to try local drinks including Brecon Gin, Penderyn Whiskey and Brains beer.
+Favourite local dishes include Welsh Cawl, a lamb stew with crusty Bread, and Welsh Rarebit served with chilli jam.
+It is also an opportunity to try local drinks, including Double Dragon from the Felinfoel Brewery, Penderyn Whiskey and Gin, and Barti Spiced rum.

 St David's Day Run